Constitution, Rules & Bylaws

 8. Payment of First Subscription Constitutes Membership

-On payment of the first annual subscription the elected candidate shall be a Member of the Club and entitled to all the privileges of membership applicable to the
+On payment of the first annual subscription the elected candidate shall be a Member of the Club and entitled to all the privileges of membership applicable to the subscription.
+The Hon.
+Secretary must be notified of any members change of circumstances as soon as possible.

 9. Resignation of Member